 I began working on my family genealogy in the mid 1980s, picking up where my Mom left off.
 Soon, I learned that my cousin had picked up where his Mom left off, and we combined our trees.
 My first challenge was a brick wall: who were my maternal great-grandparents and why did they put their children in an orphanage.
 My next challenge was a family legend about how the Hearst empire took ownership of my great-great-uncle's Homestake Mines.
 While the legends were far more exciting than the facts, it turned out to be a very interesting story, anyway.

 Since then, we've uncovered the truth behind family legends and revealed our ancestors adventurous lives so thoroughly that we just published one biography in a local history publication, and are planning a few more writings.

 Through research, I was invited to start genealogy clubs and teach genealogy through local history museums and community educations programs.
 When searching for further education on family history research I discovered there were no ancestry related courses on Udemy, and thought there just needed to be a few.
 So, I am adapting my classroom courses to Udemy's online format, and hope to maintain the "Genealogy Research Group" relationships through Udemy's discussion board that accompanies each course.

-Please join us for the adventure that's literally "of your life."
+Please join us to embark, literally, on "the adventure of your life."